 Nebula Dark Energy digital camera situated on the cerro tololo inter-american observatory in chile has captured this photo of the star-forming nebula ngc 6357, which is also known as the lobster nebula.

-The Dark Energy strength digital camera become designed specifically to help the darkish power survey find out and apprehend dark Energy, the invisible phenomenon that physicists agree with is liable for accelerating the acceleration of the universe.
+The Energy strength digital camera become designed specifically to help the darkish power survey find out and apprehend dark Energy, the invisible phenomenon that physicists agree with is liable for accelerating the acceleration of the universe.
 However because it searches for this enigma, it additionally captures some stunning photos of remote cosmic items.

 The brand new picture launched with the aid of noirlab on september 12 captures the lobster nebula which is set eight,000 light years far from our planet.